When a customer places an order on Amazon, the order is held in a "pending" state for at least 30 minutes.

-When an order downloads while "pending" it will not have the following information on it:
+When an order downloads while "pending" it will be missing certain information:

 - Customer details

-Inventory will be allocated when the pending order is created, and deallocated if the order is cancelled.
+Inventory will be allocated when the pending order is created, and unallocated if the order is cancelled.

-In the following cases, the order will NOT be canceled (and an integration alert will be provided):
+the order will not be cancelled, and an integration alert will be issued.

 If an order is in the pending status for more than 21 days, Brightpearl will not download it (regardless of whether it moves into a "ready" state) and an integration alert will be generated.